Sports Psychology Programs in Michigan

 Marquette, MI - Public 4-Year - nmu.edu

 Master's - Applied Sport Psychology, M.S.
+(Certification as a Mental Performance Consultant)

-Concentration: Certification as a Mental Performance Consultant - Online Learning - Visit Website
+Online Learning - Visit Website

-- Online asynchronous master's degree
+- Online asynchronous delivery

-- Designed for busy professionals
+- Flexible scheduling for professionals

 Master's - Applied Sport Psychology, M.S.
+(Licensure as a Limited Psychologist)

-Concentration: Licensure as a Limited Psychologist - Online Learning - Visit Website
+Online Learning - Visit Website

-- Online asynchronous master's degree
+- Online asynchronous delivery

-- Two certification track options
+- Two certification tracks available

 - Mental performance consultant track